 Radiation Oncology Residency Program

-The Radiation Oncology Training Program is based in the Department of Radiation Oncology at California Pacific Medical Center in San Francisco.
+The California Pacific Medical Center (CPMC) Radiation Oncology Residency Program is based in the Department of Radiation Oncology at CPMC in San Francisco.
 It was formerly headquartered at St. Mary’s Medical Center prior to 2002.

-As well, residents have access and hands-on training in IMRT radiation therapy, stereotactic radiosurgery & radiotherapy, interstitial and intracavitary brachytherapy, pediatric radiation oncology, combined modality chemoradiation and participation in national and intergroup radiation oncology trials (eg. RTOG, ECOG).
-Each of the 3 departments have had new LINACs installed in the last year.
-Two of the three departments have new GE CT simulators, the third has a Ximatron fluroscopic simulator.
+As well, residents have access and hands-on training in IMRT/IGRT radiation therapy, stereotactic radiosurgery (SRT), stereotactic body radiosurgery (SBRT) & radiotherapy, interstitial and intracavitary brachytherapy, pediatric radiation oncology, IORT, combined modality chemoradiation, cone-beam CT, portal imaging, respiratory gating and participation in national and intergroup radiation oncology trials (eg. RTOG, ECOG, SWOG).
+Each of the 4 departments have state of the art LINACs.
+Three of the three departments have GE CT simulators and one has a Ximatron fluoroscopic simulator.

 The faculty consists of 7 community based radiation oncologists at each of the above facilities.
-As well we have dedicated radiation physicists and a world-renowned radiation biologists teaching as part of the faculty.
+As well we have dedicated 5 radiation physicists, 6 dosimetrists between the 4 sites and a world-renowned radiation biologist teaching as part of the faculty.

 Back to top

 The program is clinically oriented and graduating residents find themselves well-rounded for community and clinically based radiation oncology practices.
 Residents are also required to complete at least one research project (either clinical or academic) that is suitable for presentation at a national meeting or peer-reviewed journal.
 All of our residents in the past 10 years have submitted and have been accepted for presentation at the ASTRO annual meeting.
 Others have presented at ASCO or the RSNA.